jsgosnell/CUNY-BioStats/2022_fall_78002_exam_answers/2022_Fall_midterm_78002_answers.md

 to investigate the impact of the drug.
 Make sure you include

 * null hypothesis (1 pt)
-  * *H~0~: the proportion of people transforming is the same with and without the drug*
+  * *H~0~: the proportion of people transforming is the same regardless of drug dosage*
 * alternative hypothesis (1 pt)
-  * *H~A~: the proportion of people transforming is the same with and without the drug*
+  * *H~A~: the proportion of people transforming is not the same regardless of drug dosage*
 * explanation for test you will use (1 pt)
   * I will use a goodness of fit test/contingency analysis.
 Data are count-based.
   I will check assumptions once model is created.